Alex-Ouma/health-information-system-/README.md

 # health-information-system-
-a basic health information system for managing clients and health programs/services.
+Simulating a basic health information system for managing clients and health programs/services.